dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 As model size increases, the designer surface becomes cluttered and difficult to use.
 We typically consider a model with more than 300 entities to be too large to effectively use the designer.
 The following blog post describes several options for splitting large models: \<http://blogs.msdn.com/b/adonet/archive/2008/11/25/working-with-large-models-in-entity-framework-part-2.aspx>.

-The post was written for the first version of the Entity Framework, but the steps still apply.
+The post was written for the first version of Entity Framework, but the steps still apply.

 ### 7.4       Performance considerations with the Entity Data Source Control